DBraun/DawDreamer/README.md

 engine.load_graph(graph)

+# Two ways of rendering:
 engine.render(DURATION)  # Render 10 seconds audio.
+# engine.render(8., beats=True)  # Render 8 beats of seconds based on the engine's BPM.

 # Return the audio from the graph's last processor, even if its recording wasn't enabled.
 # The shape will be numpy.ndarray shaped (chans, samples)